What is a Lightbox Popup and How to Create One?

 With the help of a lightbox popup, you can find out what happened and address the user’s problem by sending them to customer support or coming up with a solution.

-How to Create a Lightbox Popup that Works?
+How to Create a Lightbox for Your Website?

 Above, we have tackled the issue of content.
 What about the visual and verbal parts of a website lightbox popup?